OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 ## Setup a container

-- Set a [feed](/docs/packaging-applications/package-repositories/docker-registries/index.md) in Octopus Deploy for a Docker registry.  or link to https://octopus.com/blog/build-a-real-world-docker-cicd-pipeline#add-docker-hub-as-an-external-feed
+- Set a [feed](/docs/packaging-applications/package-repositories/docker-registries/index.md) in Octopus Deploy for a Docker registry.
 - Add a project and define a deployment process.
 - Select a worker pool.
 - Select to run on a container for worker.
 - Choose the previously added container registry.
 - Enter an image name if already known. (e.g. !docker-image <octopusdeploy/worker-tools:ubuntu.18.04>)
-- Alternatively use the wizard to chose appropriate image.
 - Save.
 - Create release & deploy.